 Once you file your FAFSA, the U.S. Department of Education's Central Processing System will process the application and send you a Student Aid Report (SAR).
 The SAR is not an Award Notice.
 The Student Aid Report contains a summary of the information you provided on the FAFSA.
 It also tells you whether or not you are eligible for a Federal Pell Grant.
 Check all of the information on your SAR carefully and if you need to you can correct your FAFSA.
 The SAR information will be sent to every school you listed on the FAFSA.
 Schools use the SAR information to determine your federal student aid eligibility.

-After you file your FAFSA, you may need to make additional changes or corrections to the data you entered.
+After you file your FAFSA, you can log back into studentaid.gov and make additional changes or corrections to the data you entered.
 Common corrections include:

 - Adding a school